HELCOM Baltic Sea Environment Fact Sheet 2019, Published: 10 January 2020

 Author: Siv Huseby1 and Johan Wikner1,2

 Bacterioplankton growth rate is an indicator of the decomposition of organic matter and thereby trophic status of the Sea.
-The bacterioplankton metabolism accounts for about half of the mineralization of organic matter and thereby pelagic oxygen consumption.
+The metabolism of bacterioplankton accounts for about half of the mineralization of organic matter and thereby pelagic oxygen consumption.

 The bacterioplankton growth rate in deep waters indicates good trophic status in the off-shore Bothnian Bay and Bothnian Sea.
 Deep water growth rates were 67 % higher than at corresponding depths in the Atlantic Ocean, lacking excess enrichment.
 The decline that has earlier been reported has now ceased.
-During the last few years the growth rates has increased some and there is now no significant trends in any of the studied basins.
+During the last few years, the tendency is increased growth rates in both basins, but there is no significant long-term trends in either of them.

 Bacterioplankton growth rate is an indicator of the trophic status in aquatic environments.
-The consumption of organic carbon in the ecosystem is measured, closely related to the biochemical oxygen demand in situ.
+The growth requires a consumption and oxidation of organic carbon, which is a large part of the biochemical oxygen demand in situ.
 Bacterioplankton growth rate thereby indicates the rate of oxygen consumption that may lead to oxygen deficiency in the water column, when exceeding oxygen supply.
 The bacterial growth rate indicator is applicable in all aquatic environments.

 Bacterioplankton growth rate is a relatively unambiguous indicator of the flux of organic matter in the pelagic ecosystem (Billen, et al. 1990).
 Even if the relationship between the factors specific growth rate and abundance may vary, their product representing biomass production reflects the substrate requirement of the bacterial community.
 Density limitation (i.e. competition) or temperature does therefore not directly appear to control the bacterial community biomass production.
 This agrees with empirical observations that bacterial growth rate over larger scales correlate with the trophic status of an ecosystem (Cole, et al. 1988, Billen, et al. 1990) , and at smaller scales the trophic status of water layers and seasons (Wikner and Hagström 1999).

-The bacteria growth in the Bothnian Bay and Bothnian Sea deep water (40-100m) show no significant trends for the period 1994-2017 (Table 1).
+The bacterial growth in the Bothnian Bay and Bothnian Sea deep water (40-100m) show no significant trends for the period 1994-2018 (Table 1).

-The bacterioplankton growth was on average 74 nmol C dm-3 day-1 in the Bothnian Bay, while being 12 % higher in the Bothnian Sea (ANOVA, total df=1007, p=0.013).
+The bacterioplankton growth was on average 74 nmol C dm-3 day-1 in the Bothnian Bay, while being 12 % higher in the Bothnian Sea (ANOVA, total df=1056, p=0.010).
 The higher value in the Bothnian Sea was in accordance with the higher trophic status of this basin.
-This difference was still low compared to the double level of phytoplankton production in the Bothnian Sea, explained by the higher load of organics matter from rivers to the Bothnian Bay (Sandberg et al. 2004).
+This difference was still low considering that the level of phytoplankton production is two times higher in the Bothnian Sea.
+The relatively high bacterial growth in the Bothnian Bay is explained by the higher load per volume of organic matter from rivers (Sandberg et al. 2004).

 The ability of bacterial community growth to measure changes in trophic status was shown by the seasonally recurrent variation in the deep water by a factor of 3 (data not shown).
 Highest values occurred during the summer months when also the highest sedimentation is expected.